 partitions, then all logical volumes in the extended primary partition.

-the order of the entries in the partition table, which may or
+the order of the entries in the partition table

 may not correspond with the physical order of the actual partitions